webbcam/tiflash/tests/README.md

 pip install pytest-html
 ```
 #### Hardware
 Most tests require to be run on an actual Launchpad device.
-To run the tests on your local machine you'll need to connect at least one Launchpad to your PC and update the *devices.cfg* file with this device's information.
+To run the tests on
+your local machine you'll need to connect at least one Launchpad to your PC and
+update the *devices* section of the *setup.cfg* file with this device's information.
 ```
-# devices.cfg	(see devices.cfg for example)
+# setup.cfg	(see setup.cfg for example)

+[devices]
+Device Name

 [Device Name]
 serno=<Device Serial Number>